 I makes sense that there are more words where the S can be swapped compared to Q, since there are more Ss in words than Qs.
 So I divided the number swaps by the number of times each letter appears in my word list.
 This gives a percentage for the number of times each instance of a letter can be swapped on average.

-I found that of the 325 possible letter swaps, 306 can convert at least one English word into another.
-All of the 19 letter swaps that can't be done involved the letter Q. Here's a table of the 6 letters that you can swap a Q for, and some example words.
-Fakir / faqir is a bit of a cheat, since it's the same word spelt two different ways.
+At the other end of the scale is Q. Of the 325 possible letter swaps, only 19 cannot convert at least one English word into another.
+All of these impossible swaps involve the letter Q. In other words, there are only 6 letters that you can swap a Q for.
+Even then, fakir / faqir is a bit of a cheat, since it's the same word spelt two different ways.

 |Letter||Example word pair|